QuantEcon/melbourne_2024/notebooks/option_pricing.md

 np.mean(f(x_samples))
 ```

-Of course, if we want a better approximation, we should generate more samples.
+Of course, if we want a better approximation, we should increase $n$.

 +++

 ## Pricing a call option